aroberge/reeborg/docs/en/who.rst

    *Photo courtesy of A. Judkis.*

-Reeborg is a robot; not a modern high quality robot, but a rather old one, put together rather quickly. **You** are going to be a good programmer, unlike the maker of Reeborg, who wrote a program littered with bugs.
+Reeborg is a programmable robot; not a modern high quality robot, but a rather old one, put together rather quickly. **You** are going to be a good programmer, unlike the maker of Reeborg, who wrote created a faulty robot.

 #.
 Reeborg has an oil leak.
 Oil leaks are damaging for the environment